SleepyWolfGames/website/README.md

 # Website stuff
-This is the repo for the website for sleepywolfgames or whatever
+This is the repo for the website for Sleepy Wolf Games or whatever